natanaelfneto/dicompopulate/README.md

 optional arguments:

--h, --help                                                                  show this help message and exit -p PATHS [PATHS ...], --paths PATHS [PATHS ...]                             dicom folders or files paths -c CONECTIONS [CONECTIONS ...], --conections CONECTIONS [CONECTIONS ...]    the conection parameters for dicom receivers -d, --debug                                                                 process debug flag (it only shows debug information
+-h, --help                                                                  show this help message and exit

+-p PATHS [PATHS ...],
+--paths PATHS [PATHS ...]                                                   array of dicom folders or files paths

+-c CONECTIONS [CONECTIONS ...],
+--conections CONECTIONS [CONECTIONS ...]                                    array of conection parameters for dicom
+                                                                            receivers (Application Entities)

+-d, --debug                                                                 set debug flag (it only shows debug
-                                                                            and can be combined with  the verbose flag for a more robust output and log) -v, --version                                                               output software version --verbose                                                                   make output info more verbose (it only shows output information and can be combined with debug flag for a more robust output and log)
+                                                                            information and can be combined with the verbose flag for a more robust output and log)

+-v, --version                                                               output software version

+--verbose                                                                   set verbose flag to enhence output info
+                                                                            (it only shows output information and can be combined with debug flag for a more robust output and log)
 ```
 ## Examples
 ### As terminal command